 Hearing loss is a serious, life-changing injury and many workers do not realize that it is compensable under workers’ compensation.
-If you sustained a hearing loss injury while on the job, you may be eligible for workers’ compensation benefits and should consult with a qualified South Jersey workers’ compensation lawyer who can evaluate your case and assist you with filing a claim.
+If you sustained a hearing loss injury while on the job, you may be eligible for workers’ compensation benefits and should consult with a qualified New Jersey Hearing Loss attorney who can evaluate your case and assist you with filing a claim.

 When an employer does not carefully monitor the workplace for decibel levels (dBa) that meet Occupational Safety and Health Administration (OSHA) regulations or provide protective gear, hearing damage can be the result.
 According to OSHA, nearly 30 million workers are exposed to hazardous noise levels each year.

 Hearing loss can happen over time when noise levels in the workplace are too high.
 It can also happen after an isolated incident of sudden and extreme noise, such as an explosion.
 Chemical exposure is another source of hearing loss as certain chemicals are toxic enough to damage the hearing of those working with or near them.
 A worker who suffers head trauma in a fall or another work accident may damage the auditory nerve and experience hearing loss.